We independently test and review every course that we recommend.

 Each course is packed with real world insights, from instructors with years of using Node.

-Between the first few courses (Introduction, the Hard Parts, and Digging into Node), there’s a bit of overlap in topics covered.
-It’s three great teachers covering a lot of the same topics.
+Between the first few courses (Introduction, the Hard Parts, and Digging into Node), thereβs a bit of overlap in topics covered.
+Itβs three great teachers covering a lot of the same topics.
 If you take all three courses, you should have a solid understanding of how Node works.
+But you may also want to skip some of the repetition.

-In this path, you’ll also learn how to work with Node and a variety of database technologies, including MongoDB and Postgres.
-And you’ll also learn how to work with Node and GraphQL, and Node and Prisma for APIs.
+In this path, youβll also learn how to work with Node and a variety of database technologies, including MongoDB and Postgres, as well as GraphQL, and Prisma for APIs.

 In several of the courses, the instructor pauses for short coding exercises to check for understanding.
-These are incredibly valuable.
+These are incredibly valuable additions to the workshop format, so you're not just watching instructor walk-throughs.

-Throughout many of the courses, particularly those after the introductory sections, you’ll go step by step through building a practical application.
-These code-along courses are super helpful for learning how it’s done in a real world context, but to flesh out your skills, you’ll also want some additional practice without the instructor’s help.
+Throughout many of the courses, particularly those after the introductory sections, youβll go step by step through building a practical application.
+These code-along courses are super helpful for learning how itβs done in a real world context.
+However, to flesh out your skills, you should do some additional indepedent practice without the instructorβs help.

 NodeSchool